Pet-projects/real-angular-rooms/README.md

 http://localhost:4000/rooms
 ```

-#### Install dependencies and run the web client project:
+#### Install node and bower packages and run the web client project:

-Open a command line tool and navigate to the API project root (/webClient).
+Open a command line tool and navigate to the web client project root (/webClient).
 Now run the following commands:

 ```shell